elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 <CloseAllAnswers />

-### What is the main difference between the call and apply JavaScript methods?
+### What is the primary distinction between the JavaScript methods call and apply?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The only difference between call and apply is what they accept as parameters, call() expects all parameters to be passed in individually, whereas apply() expects an array of parameters.
+  <div><strong>Interview Response:</strong> The only difference between call and apply is what they accept as parameters; call() expects all parameters to get passed individually, whereas apply() expects an array of parameters.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />